fatal-expedition/nerf-parkour/README.md

 ## Features

-- Remove extra jump height from Parkour skill
+- Remove extra jump height from Parkour skills
-- Call out the adjustment made within the perk so players are aware before dumping points into its skills
+- Make adjustment clear to players so they are aware

 ## Purpose